All About Vitamin D

 • Those with Lymphomas should avoid supplementing it.

-• Patients with granulomatous diseases (Tuberculosis and Sarcoidosis) – keep 20-30 ng/ml.
+• People with granulomatous diseases (Tuberculosis and Sarcoidosis) – keep 20-30 ng/ml.

 • Drugs that lower the levels (drugs for seizures; cimetidine, steroids, certain asthma medicines, and weight loss drugs).

-• It raises Ca level which might increase the risk of kidney stones.
-Anyone taking the drug hydrochlorothiazide (mild diuretic) for high blood pressure should not supplement as this.
+• Anyone taking the drug hydrochlorothiazide (mild diuretic) for high blood pressure should not supplement as this.

 Source: Vitamin D Revolution by Soram Khalsa, M. D.